synopsys-sig/srm-k8s/docs/DeploymentGuide.md

   *   Assign a pool-type label (pool-type=small) to analysis node(s).
   *   Assign a scanner node taint (NodeType=ScannerNode:NoSchedule) to analysis node(s).
   *   NOTE: A "small" pool-type requires one or more nodes with 6.5 vCPUs and 26 GB of memory
-- Follow instructions at https://github.com/synopsys-sig/srm-k8s/blob/main/docs/deploy/registry.md to pull/push Synopsys Docker images to your private registry.
+- Follow instructions at https://github.com/synopsys-sig/srm-k8s/blob/main/docs/deploy/registry.md to pull/push Black Duck Docker images to your private registry.

 ----------------------